sveltejs/svelte-eslint-parser/README.md

 ## 📖 Usage

 1. Write `overrides.parser` option into your `.eslintrc.*` file.
-2. Use glob patterns or `--ext .vue` CLI option.
+2. Use glob patterns or `--ext .svelte` CLI option.

 ```json
 {